Myrtle Beach Chiropractor, Dr. Tyler Styche

 As a student at Coastal Carolina University I began to research chiropractic after a presentation from a chiropractic college.
 Just a few weeks after I began to grow interest I sustained an injury in a baseball game, this is why I like to say that chiropractic found me.
 I was a catcher on the club baseball team here at Coastal Carolina, and after a collision during a play at home plate I was having horrible neck and back pain that would not go away.
 I could not sit still for 5 minutes without having to get up and stretch out.
 While back in my hometown, just south of Pittsburgh, PA, I went to the local chiropractor and after a few adjustments I felt like a new person.
 From that moment on I knew this profession was my calling and I wanted to help as many people as I could.

 crisis, but I know it is the only way.
-In my spare time I enjoy spending time with my girlfriend Brynlin, and our two dogs Khloe and Kali.
-I also enjoy exercising, golfing, cycling, weekly wing nights, and traveling.
+I also enjoy exercising, golfing, cycling, yoga weekly wing nights, and traveling.
 I am an avid sports fan and support the Pittsburgh Pirates, Penn St. Nittany Lions, and Syracuse Orange.